lr-m/ESPIR-Crypto-Ticker/README.md

 ### Controller Navigation
 #### Coin Not Selected
-- '&#8594;' - Moves to the next coin to select.
+- &#8594; - Moves to the next coin to select.
-- '&#8592;' - Moves to the previous coin to select.
+- &#8592; - Moves to the previous coin to select.
 - '#' - Go back to Portfolio Menu.
-- 'OK' - Enter the amount changer for the currently selected coin.
+- OK - Enter the amount changer for the currently selected coin.

 #### Coin Selected
-- '&#8594;' - Multiplies the amount to add by 10.
+- &#8594; - Multiplies the amount to add by 10.
-- '&#8592;' - Divides the amount to add by 10.
+- &#8592; - Divides the amount to add by 10.
-- '&#8593;' - Adds the current amount to add to the coin amount.
+- &#8593; - Adds the current amount to add to the coin amount.
-- '&#8595;' - Subtracts the current amount to add to the coin amount.
+- &#8595; - Subtracts the current amount to add to the coin amount.
 - '#' - Go back to Portfolio Menu.
-- 'OK' - Exit the amount changer for the currently selected coin and return to coin selection.
+- OK - Exit the amount changer for the currently selected coin and return to coin selection.

 ## EEPROM Properties